hpc-uk/archer-benchmarks/reports/single_node/index.md

 This work has raised a number of issues which we plan to investigate further:

-   - The unexpected poor performance of the OpenSBLI benchmark on the Tesseract (Intel Xeon Skylake Silver) system which does not match the performance trends seen for the other systems where performance is strongly correlated to the number of memory channels.
+   - The performance of the OpenSBLI benchmark on the Isambard (better than expected) and Thomas (worse than expected) systems.
-   - The inability to run the OpenSBLI benchmark on GPU systems - seeming due to lack of memory.
    - The poor performance of GROMACS on the JADE GPU system.
 This performance result was produced by the HEC BioSim and we are already in contact with them to discuss coordinating benchmarking efforts going forwards.